9:30 Club: In popular culture

-Awards
+Legacy

-The 9:30 Club has been awarded "Nightclub of the Year" by Pollstar 13 times (more than any other club in Pollstar's history), including 5 years in a row from 2012 to 2016.
+The 9:30 Club has been awarded "Nightclub of the Year" by Pollstar 13 times, the most of any club in Pollstar history, including five years in a row from 2012 to 2016.

 For much of that time, it has regularly topped that concert industry trade journal's annual list of the top ticket-selling clubs in the United States.
 In 2014, the 9:30 Club sold 284,309 tickets, the second most for a nightclub worldwide.

-The venue won the Top Club awards at the 2007 through 2012 Billboard Touring Awards, except in 2008, when the award was not presented.
+The venue won the Top Club award in 2007 and again from 2009 through 2012 at the Billboard Touring Awards.

 Touring artists and managers in conjunction with Rolling Stone rated the club the No. 1 Big Room in America.

-In 2019, VenuesNow named the 9:30 Club "Venue of the Decade."